furiouscollective/formkeep.js/README.md

 #### API

-##### post(formkeepIdentifier: string, formJson: Object, options: Object | null)
+##### post(formkeepIdentifier: string, formJson: Object, options: Object | null): true | Promise
-You can use it to easily post JSON data to a FormKeep form
+You can use it to easily post JSON data to a FormKeep form.
+You can omit the onSuccess and onFailure callbacks and a Promise will be returned instead.
 - `formkeepIdentifier`: your form's unique identifier (you can find it in your FormKeep dashboard)
 - `formJson`: a JSON object with the data you want to post
 - `options`:
-  - `onSuccess` (this could probably be passed a param, either the response or the posted data) a function to call when the data is successfully posted to FormKeep.
+  - `onSuccess [optional]` (this could probably be passed a param, either the response or the posted data) a function to call when the data is successfully posted to FormKeep.
-  - `onFailure` (this too could be passed a param) a function to call if posting the form fails (we should add why would this happen)
+  - `onFailure [optional]` (this too could be passed a param) a function to call if posting the form fails (we should add why would this happen)

 Example:
 ```javascript